GeoDaCenter/rgeoda/README.md

 #### Build and install from source code

-In R console, one can use devtools to install rgeoda from its **source pacakge**:
+In R console, one can use devtools to install rgeoda from its **source package**:

 ```R
 devtools::install_github("geodacenter/rgeoda")